vectordotdev/vector/rfcs/2021-04-07-6330-emitting-multiple-log-events-from-remap-transform.md

-# RFC 6330 - 2021-04-07 - Emitting multiple log events from remap transform
+# RFC 6330 - 2021-04-07 - Converting one log event into multiple log events

-This RFC describes an approach for emitting multiple log events from a remap transform.
+This RFC describes an approach for emitting multiple log events from an `explode` transform.

-[Credit to @JeanMertz](https://github.com/timberio/vector/pull/7038#discussion_r609476064) for this revised approach.

 ## Scope